ddhartma/Experiment-Design/README.md

 # [Inference Statistics in Python](https://towardsdatascience.com/hypothesis-testing-in-machine-learning-using-python-a0dc89e169ce) <a name="Inference_Statistics"></a>
 - ***What is hypothesis testing?***

+    A hypothesis is “an idea that can be tested”.
 Hypothesis testing is a statistical method used for making decisions based on experimental data.
 It's basically an assumption that we make about the population parameter.

 - ***What are the basics of hypothesis testing?***